omahs/imx-docs/docs/main/guides/link-sdk/offers/link-make-offer.md

   tokenAddress: string, // contract address of the collection
-  amount: string,  // offer amount, must be greater than 0 currencyAddress?: string, // contract address of the currency token, default is ETH expirationTimestamp?: string, // unix timestamp as a string }
+  amount: string,  // offer amount, must be greater than 0 currencyAddress?: string, // contract address of the currency token, default is ETH expirationTimestamp?: string, // unix timestamp seconds as a string.
+Must be at least 1 week into the future, defaults to 99 years into the future
+}
 ```